Thomas Jäger (Austrian racing driver)

-Thomas Jäger (born 16 August 1994) is an Austrian racing driver, competing in the ATS Formel 3 Cup for Performance Racing.
+Thomas Jäger (born 16 August 1994) is an Austrian former racing driver who last competed in the ATS Formel 3 Cup for Performance Racing.

 Career

 Karting

 Jäger, born in Vienna, Austria, entered the KF3 category of the Italian Open Masters in 2008, racing for BRM Racing Srl; he scored one point, and finished 31st.
 He graduated into the KF2 category in 2009, now competing in the Bridgestone Cup Europe; he again finished in 31st place.
 In 2010, he entered multiple KF2-based series, driving for KSB Racing Team; the Karting World Championship, where he finished 19th, the European KF2 Championship, where he finished 30th, the WSK Euro Series, where he was classified 40th in the KF2 category, having not scored a point, the Bridgestone Cup Europe, where he was classified fifth in the KF2 category; and the German Kart Championship, where he was classified sixth, with 73 points.